Sippy Downs

 The educational profile of Sippy Downs exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Sippy Downs trail regional benchmarks, with 22.7% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-Bachelor degrees are most common at 16.3%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.9%).
-Trade and technical skills are prominent, with 39.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.4%) and certificates (27.7%).
-Educational participation is high, with 38.2% of residents currently enrolled in formal education.
+Educational qualifications in Sippy Downs trail regional benchmarks; as of 2021, 22.7% of residents aged 15+ held university degrees compared to the national average of 30.4%.
+The most common qualification was bachelor degrees at 16.3%, followed by postgraduate qualifications (4.5%) and graduate diplomas (1.9%).
+Trade and technical skills were also prominent, with 39.1% of residents aged 15+ holding vocational credentials; advanced diplomas accounted for 11.4% while certificates made up 27.7%.
+Educational participation was notably high in Sippy Downs, with 38.2% of residents currently enrolled in formal education as of the same year.

-This includes 13.8% in tertiary education, 9.9% in primary education, and 8.7% pursuing secondary education.
+This included 13.8% in tertiary education, 9.9% in primary education, and 8.7% pursuing secondary education.

 Frequently Asked Questions - Education